bhj/KaraokeEternal/docs/_docs/index.md

 #### Configuring the Parser

-The default parser normally looks for a hyphen (-) in the filename and assumes the artist's name is on the left.
-To tell Karaoke Forever that a folder contains filenames having the position swapped, for example, add a `_kfconfig.js` file that returns a configuration object:
+The default parser normally looks for a hyphen (-) in the filename and assumes the artist's name is on the left, and song title on the right.
+If a folder has media filenames having the positions reversed, for example, add a `_kfconfig.js` file that returns a configuration object:

 ```
 return {